Template API Reference

 figma.code

 figma.code is a tagged template literal used to build code snippets.
-It can be interpolated with values (strings, booleans, enums) as well as nested code snippets, and returns the ResultSection[] type used as the example in your export.
+It can be interpolated with values (strings, booleans, enums), nested code snippets, and nested lists of rendered sections.

 const iconSnippet = instance.findInstance('Icon').executeTemplate().example